oliverdjbrown/javacript-testing/README.md

 # Javascript-Basic-Practice

-This is a JavaScript Basic 150 exercises which Im going to include unit test using jest so I can practice not just my logic with javascript but also test functionally.
+This is a JavaScript Basic 150 exercises which Im going to include unit test using jest so I can practice not just my logic with javascript but also test functionality.

 ## Exercises